SarathLUN/basic-linux-for-developers/README.md

 ---

+## Why developer need to know Linux?

+- More or less, we will manage servers in microservices architecture
+- Almost every server are linux, event the container
+- If you are a full-stack engineer, you may need to cover everything from infrastructure to system architecture, application architecture, then coding

 ## Objectives:

+- Get ready for full-stack engineering
+- Get ready to understand the concept of containerization
+- Get ready to start IaaC, SAaaC
 - To share some basic command lines those are needed for daily development operation
-- Almost every server are linux
-- We may full stack from infrastructure, system, upto coding
-- IaaC (Infrastructure as a Code) start from this too
-- Linux also run in container

 ## Prerequisite: